hydromisc/hydromisc/README.md

 # Hydromisc

-This a single PCBA with all the necessary I/O to automate a typical small to mid-size hydroponic grow, controllable over Wi-Fi.
+This is a single PCBA with all the necessary I/O to automate a typical small to mid-size hydroponic grow, controllable over Wi-Fi.
 It may also be suitable for aquariums, ponds, or any other biological or chemical process involving water treatment.
 Inputs and outputs include: